-Prerequisite(s): Business & Professional Writing (WRIT 320).
+Prerequisite(s): Research & Writing for Academic & Professional Audiences (WRIT 220) or Business & Professional Writing (WRIT 320).
 Not open to students with credit for ITEC 320.

 This course will prepare students for the bi-directional technical communication demands specific to computer and information systems.
 Topics include technical research methods and approaches, critical analysis of technical documents, synthesis of data, information and knowledge gained through research and critical analysis, creation of accurate technical documents, and effective delivery of technical material via oral presentations supported by visual media.